spicetify/docs/docs/development/api-wrapper/classes/topbar.md

 Create buttons in the top bar, next to the navigation buttons.

-This is useful for creating buttons which actions has an impact on the whole app and is generally static, such as a button that opens a settings menu.
+This is useful for creating buttons that are generally static and whose actions have an impact on the whole app, such as a button that opens a settings menu.

 ```ts
 namespace Topbar {